Covariantly functorial wrapped Floer theory on Liouville sectors: Symplectic cohomology of Liouville sectors

 \subsection{From cohomology to symplectic cohomology}

 Recall that when $H$ and $J$ are both $S^1$-invariant, Floer trajectories with $\partial_tu\equiv 0$ are simply Morse trajectories of $H$ with respect to the metric induced by $J$.
 In particular, there is a map from Morse trajectories to Floer trajectories.
+For sake of clarity in the following discussion, we may indicate the choice of projection $\pi:\Nbd^Z\partial X\to\CC$ (recall Convention \ref{choosingpi}) by adding a subscript, as in $X_\pi$.
+Note that the rescalings $a\cdot\pi$ ($a\in\RR_{>0}$) of any given projection $\pi$ are also valid projections.